Horningsham, St John the Baptist Church

 History, tourist information, and nearby accommodation

-St Johns was created collegiate church, and Sir Humphrey de Bohun gave a house, land, and animals for a priest to serve the church.
+St John's was founded as a collegiate church, and Sir Humphrey de Bohun gave a house, land, and animals for a priest to serve the church.
 The earliest written record of the church comes in 1224.
 That first church was not officially dedicated and had no font for baptism.
 The churchyard was not enclosed, so animals wandered freely past the door.

 The most striking feature is the timber roof of the chancel, which is decorated with extremely large wooden figures of angels projecting out over the centre.
 In fact I don't think I've eve seen such large carvings on any angel roof in Britain.

 Horningsham's church is not replete with historical features, but it is an extremely good example of early Victorian taste, and the location is utterly wonderful, on a sloping hillside in glorious countryside.

 Most photos are available for licensing, please contact Britain Express image library.